delucis/v3.chrisswithinbank.net/bio/index.md

 experimental music, studio composition, and collaborative creative practice.
 I developed [a suite of pedagogical tools][264] for teaching creative audio programming and have worked regularly as a technical assistant to the composer Clara Iannotta.
-Fall 2018 sees the publication of a special issue of _CR: The New Centennial Review_ on music and critical theory, co-edited with philosopher Irving Goh.
+Fall 2018 saw the publication of [a special issue of _CR: The New Centennial Review_ on music and critical theory][cr], co-edited with philosopher Irving Goh.

 [u-s]: /2016/01/union-seam/
 [264]: /2016/01/teaching-max-msp/
+[cr]: /2019/01/special-issue-cr-new-centennial-review/

 Last updated: {{ page.last_modified_at | date: '%-d %B %Y' }}
 {: class="ui small-text light-text" }